cgroark/astro-plant-store-template/src/content/home.md

 ---
-title: "Welcome to TM Coaching"
+title: Welcome to TM Website
-description: "A modern website built with Astro and Netlify CMS"
+description: A modern website built with Astro and Netlify CMS
 hero_image: ""
 ---